Go beyond DEI.

 • Discussion

 Share ideas and resources with participants from other libraries in the discussion forums.
+Use our facilitation guide to host your own live discussions.

 • Instructor Support